 Table 9: List of Group2 characters

-6.1 Cross-script Variants:
+6.1 Cross-script Variants

-A cross-script variant, also sometimes referred to as "Whole Label confusable", is the variant case where one label in one script can be composed in such a way that it can resemble another entire label in a different script.
+A "Whole Label confusable" is the case where one label in one script can be composed in such a way that it can resemble another entire label in a different script.
+Where the similarity is so close as to reach identical appearance, cross-script variants can be defined.

 Every individual LGR under NBGP is supposed to provide a set of cross script variants it identifies with all other scripts under NBGP.

-Gurmukhi script has a major set of possible cross-script variants only with the Devanagari script.
+The Gurmukhi script has a major set of possible cross-script variants only with the Devanagari script.
 Cases listed in Table 10 are of the variants that are proposed to be cross-script variants between Devanagari and Gurmukhi.
 Similarly, Table 11 has the cases proposed to be cross-script variants between Gurmukhi and Bengali.

 It is to be noted that none of the combinations listed in Table 10 and Table 11 are termed to be equivalents of each other semantically or otherwise.
 They are only grouped based on possible visual confusability.